 - Enhanced hygiene and cleaning practices

-- Daily health screening and temperature checking, and a strict illness/attendance policy
+- Daily health screening and a strict illness/attendance policy

 - Opened windows, doors and window fans to ventilate and provide airflow

-All those who enter school grounds, including students, staff, and visitors must wear masks or appropriate face coverings at all times except during scheduled and organized “mask breaks.”
+While we have considered the CDC guidelines, we are requiring that all those who enter school buildings, including all students, staff, and visitors must wear masks or appropriate face coverings at all times, regardless of vaccination status, except for outdoors and during scheduled and organized “mask breaks.”
+This is being done out of an abundance of caution and to ensure the safety of all.

 In an effort to keep our community as safe as possible and to limit the number of visitors coming into our school, we will continue to have our General Membership Meetings, assemblies and parent education programs take place virtually on the Zoom platform.